Dipped in Wax is a Self-Directed class, with approximately two hours of videos that you may now access without a time limit!

 ADVANTAGES

-• Dipped substrates are compatible with virtually all encaustic techniques.
+- Dipped substrates are compatible with virtually ALL encaustic painting and techniques!

 ABOUT PAULA